Aron-D/Aron-D/README.md

 - 🌱 I’m currently learning Routing & Switching, Cybersecurity and Logic & Digital Systems.
 - 📫 How to reach me: not
 - ⚡ Fun fact: You get a lot of brainfarts when learning advanced Computer science.
--              Bite through it and you'll make it like a top G.
+-              Bite through it and you'll make it Inshallah☝️☝️☝️.